Hiring & Training

-The Beaufort Police Department offers a car take-home program, a mileage stipend for those who do not qualify for the take-home car, free gym membership, free firearms range membership, tuition assistance, paid vacation time, health insurance, dental insurance, vision insurance, employee assistance program, and varies retirement options, including the South Carolina Retirement Pension.
+The Beaufort Police Department offers a car take-home program, a mileage stipend for those who do not qualify for the take-home car, free gym membership, free firearms range membership, tuition assistance, paid vacation time, health insurance, dental insurance, vision insurance, an employee assistance program, and various retirement options, including the South Carolina Retirement Pension.

 Interested in applying?

 Fill out an application on our employment site here.
 You will receive an email confirmation that your application has been submitted.

 Questionnaire: Candidates must fill out a 35-page questionnaire that probes, among other things, credit history, use of alcohol and drugs, gambling history, and any criminal charges.

 Background check: Criminal and credit check is conducted.

 Psychological evaluation: A licensed clinical psychologist administers a written test followed by an interview to determine applicant’s suitability for police work.